-Originally I am from Germany but I’ve been calling England my home for over 8 years.
-Then I locked all my things away and have been travelling all over the world with one suitcase for the last 2 years.
+And I’m a San Francisco based film photographer.
+Originally I am from Germany, then I’ve made England my home for 8 years.
+I locked all my things away and have been travelling all over the world with one suitcase for two years and now I live in California.
 A lifetime ago I started out as a film editor.
 Those years taught me all about visual storytelling, the importance of continuity and choosing the right shot for the right moment.
 I’m still telling stories today – but of two people, and in one single frame.

 Being a photographer is the best job I can imagine.
-Every week I work with people who are experiencing the happiest day of their life with their very closest friends and family.
+Every week I work with people, getting to know them on a personal level and see what makes them who they truly are.
 I am asked to travel to places so beautiful that I can’t even complain about the airline food.
 Last year I travelled 33,531 miles through 13 different countries for my couples and I loved every minute of it because in the end I have the opportunity to create something that really matters to people.

 I prefer working in a documentary style and shoot on film at every session for quite a few reasons, none of them nostalgic.
 I love that I am connected to my subject with no distraction like a screen on the back of my camera.
 I even love that shooting film is difficult.
 It slows me down and I can really concentrate on exposing the exact moment that matters.
 Mostly though, I just love the way it looks – incredibly flattering yet vibrant and full of life.
 Shooting film let’s me create images I love.

-I am a yogi and long distance runner.
-I love whisky and Fischbrötchen, even though it’s hard to find both at the same time.
+I am a yoga and meditation teacher and like to ride my bike until I’m out of breath.
 I read a lot of books and watch too many films.
 Two of my favourite things to do are going to the cinema and staring out at the sea.
-I’ll always choose red wine over white.
 And most of all I love to laugh.

 One of the most important things in my life for me are the people around me.
 Especially my family.
 They are the people who made me who I am, they are the ones who taught me everything I know and they are the people supporting me in everything that I do, no matter what.
 I am very lucky to have a family that means home to me.